magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_introduction.volsingle.md

 foretells the rising of the sun, so too is Right View the forerunner of all wholesome states’ (AN 10.121).
-To establish Right View means firstly that one has a trustworthy map of the terrain of the mind and the world – an appreciation of the law of , particularly – and secondly it means that one sees experience in the light of the Four Noble Truths and is thus turning that flow of perceptions, thoughts and moods into fuel for insight.
+To establish Right View means firstly that one has a trustworthy map of the terrain of the mind and the world – an appreciation of the law of *kamma*, particularly – and secondly it means that one sees experience in the light of the Four Noble Truths and is thus turning that flow of perceptions, thoughts and moods into fuel for insight.
 The four points become the quarters of the compass by which we orient our understanding and thus guide our actions and intentions.

-Ajahn Chah saw (virtue) as the great protector of the heart and encouraged a sincere commitment to the Precepts by all those who were serious about their search for happiness and a skilfully lived life – whether these were the Five Precepts of the householder or the Eight, Ten or 227 of the various levels of the monastic community.
-Virtuous action and speech, , brings the heart directly into accord with Dhamma and thus becomes the foundation for concentration, insight and, finally, liberation.
+Ajahn Chah saw *sīla* (virtue) as the great protector of the heart and encouraged a sincere commitment to the Precepts by all those who were serious about their search for happiness and a skilfully lived life – whether these were the Five Precepts of the householder or the Eight, Ten or 227 of the various levels of the monastic community.
+Virtuous action and speech, *sīla*, brings the heart directly into accord with Dhamma and thus becomes the foundation for concentration, insight and, finally, liberation.

-In many ways is the external corollary to the internal quality of Right View and there is a reciprocal relationship between them: if we understand causality and see the relationship between craving and , then certainly our actions are more likely to be harmonious and restrained;
-similarly, if our actions and speech are respectful, honest and non-violent, we create the causes of peace within us and it will be much easier for us to see the laws governing the mind and its workings, and Right View will develop more easily.
+In many ways *sīla* is the external corollary to the internal quality of Right View and there is a reciprocal relationship between them: if we understand causality and see the relationship between craving and *dukkha*, then certainly our actions are more likely to be harmonious and restrained; similarly, if our actions and speech are respectful, honest and non-violent, we create the causes of peace within us and it will be much easier for us to see the laws governing the mind and its workings, and Right View will develop more easily.

 One particular outcome of this relationship of which Ajahn Chah spoke regularly, as in the talk ‘Convention and Liberation’, is the intrinsic